-In some cases, spinal fractures can occur even if you haven't fallen.
-The bones that make up your spine (vertebrae) can weaken to the point of collapsing, which can result in back pain, lost height and a hunched forward posture.
+In some cases, broken bones in the spine can occur even if you haven't fallen.
+The bones that make up your spine, called vertebrae, can weaken to the point of collapsing, which can result in back pain, lost height and a hunched-forward posture.

 Good nutrition and regular exercise are essential for keeping your bones healthy throughout your life.

 Men and women between the ages of 18 and 50 need 1,000 milligrams of calcium a day.
 This daily amount increases to 1,200 milligrams when women turn 50 and men turn 70.

 Good sources of calcium include: